yortus/asyncawait/README.md

 # Introduction
-asyncawait makes asynchronous Node.js JavaScript code simpler to read and write, by allowing you to code with semantics like [C#'s async/await](http://msdn.microsoft.com/en-us/library/hh191443.aspx).
+asyncawait makes asynchronous Node.js JavaScript code simpler to read and write, by allowing you to code using syntax very similar to [C#'s async/await](http://msdn.microsoft.com/en-us/library/hh191443.aspx).
 Callback spaghetti code (a.k.a.
 "Pyradim of Doom" a.k.a.
 "Callback Hell") can be rewritten into a linear sequences with normal try/catch handling.
-However such code remains fully non-blocking, and in fact runs equivalently to its spaghetti cousins.
+However, the code remains fully non-blocking, and in fact is semantically the same as its spaghetti cousins.

-As well as saving your eyes from bleeding, simpler code means easier testing and less mistakes.
+As well as saving your eyes from bleeding, simpler code hopefully means easier reviewing and testing, and just generally less mistakes.

 # Simple Example